 If this is checked, EagleFiler will show rich text (i.e. HTML) representations of e-mail messages where available.
-The font will be the Rich text font specified in the Fonts preferences.
+The font will be the Rich text font specified in the Fonts settings.
 Levels of quoting will be indicated using the chosen Quoted Text Colors.
 Remote images will be displayed; attached images will not be.
+The display will adapt for Dark Mode, though in some cases this may be difficul to read depending on how the message was formatted.
+You can turn off Dark Mode for this view by clicking here58.